RockScript/rockscript.github.io/_posts/2017-10-25-microservices-meetup.md

 API’s and cloud service API’s.
 RockScript is easy because it leverages JavaScript syntax.
 The engine persists the execution state with event sourcing.
 This enables long running activities, crash recovery and extreme visibility.
-We’ll explain the the core concept of an activity and how it enables more readable business logic in the scripts and prevents that error handling and operational aspects creep in the code.
+We’ll explain the the core concept of an serviceFunction and how it enables more readable business logic in the scripts and prevents that error handling and operational aspects creep in the code.
 We’ll also compare RockScript to alternatives like AWS Step Functions, Netflix Conductor and Microsoft Logic Apps.